After the debate - CALL FOR CHANGE for ME patients

 6. Appropriate and adequate care and support for children with ME.

-This means correct diagnosis and recognition, and equal access to education.
+Children with ME need correct diagnosis, recognition and treatment, not false accusations and state sanctioned abuse and neglect.
+They need equal access to education.
 The Department of Health and Department of Education should speak to the UK charity Tymes Trust which has extensive experience in, and in-depth knowledge of, the needs of children with ME.

 7. A social welfare system that works for ME patients.